daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 2. ShoppingCart (source code [here](https://github.com/daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/tree/master/frontend/src/pages/ShoppingCart))
 3. Store (source code [here](https://github.com/daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/tree/master/frontend/src/pages/Store))

-You can check the design for other pages in `mockup.pdf` and a flow diagram (indicating the navigation flow) in `flowDiagram.pdf`.
+You can check the design for other pages in `mockup.pdf` (the raw idea is there, the details are or will be present in the HTML files) and a flow diagram (indicating the navigation flow) in `flowDiagram.png`.

+**Important: the current design is temporary.
+After finishing it, we decided changing  everything!!
+For the next milestone, we'll have a different mockup.
+Sorry for this "inconvenience"...**

 ## Problems
 _// TO DO: List any major problems you had._